zkzhangke/FedDEP/README.md

 4. Type the command `cd path/to/FedDEP/FederatedScope/federatedscope`;

+5. You may need to create the environment to run FedDEP via the command `conda env create --file path/to/FedDEP/FederatedScope/environment_packages.txt`

-5. Run FedDEP with command `python main.py --cfg feddep_on_cora5.yaml`.
+6. After finish the environment configuration, you can run FedDEP with command `python main.py --cfg feddep_on_cora5.yaml`.

 You may modify different values in the ".yaml" file to simulate different scenarios.